H3AR7B3A7/H3AR7B3A7/README.md

   - Java
   - Spring
   - Vanilla JS
-  - Node JS
-  - Angular / React / Vue
+  - React (, Angular & Vue)
   - Kotlin
-  - Swift
-  - C#
+  - Some other language interests: Python,  C# & Swift
   - C++ (Just to see where we came from.
 I might spend more time on this, if I feel the need or want to get nostalgic. 🤣)
   - Other languages & tools I use: